oriantarshish/conflict-deepcode/docs/INSTALLATION.md

 ollama pull deepseek-coder-v2

 - Python not found:
 Install Python 3.8+ from https://python.org.
-On Windows the commands python or py should be available.
+The installer automatically detects Python installations across platforms:
+- On Windows: tries python, then py
+- On macOS/Linux: tries python3, then python, and verifies version is 3.8+

 - Node not found:
 Install Node.js from https://nodejs.org